On The Crest Of Prayer – The Thaipusam Story

 In the temple, Muruga – the protector of the innocent – stood august and majestic in the inner sanctum, arms akimbo.
 An endless flow of milk cascaded from his crown and down his polished ebony image amid an air wafting with chants, music and heavy sandalwood incense.

 Here, in the famous temple atop a small hill in Penang's lush Waterfall suburbia, thousands of devotees end their journey on foot every year.
-After hours of trekking from the various temples in George Town, the pilgrims ascend the hill with a final inspired spurt of fulfilment and calmness, to release their loads in the holy place as a realisation of their vows.
+After hours of trekking from the various temples in George Town, the pilgrims ascend the hill with a final inspired spurt of fulfillment and calmness, to release their loads in the holy place as a realisation of their vows.

 Hundreds of thousands of devotees and tourists converge at Waterfall every January to celebrate or watch the annual Hindu festival of Thaipusam.
 The lengthy stretch of road leading to the area, shut completely to traffic, teems with throngs of people who are fringed on both sides by two lines of pandals, or temporary stalls, that provide refreshments, vegetarian food and religious souvenirs.

 The Thaipusam tradition was brought to the Malay peninsula through the South Indian diaspora during the 19th century.
 Ironically, the festival has since evolved and grown so greatly in Malaysia and Singapore that it has now far out-sized celebrations, mostly unheard of, even in India.